probinso/introduction-git/pres.md

 ```

 ---
-# Give me your Username in Exchange for A Panel
+# Give me your Github username in exchange for a Panel

 ---
 # ![The Fatal Lozenge](./lozenge.png)